heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 `VersionedLayerClient` has 2 public methods:

-1. getData() - to fetch partition data
+1. getData() - fetches partition data
-2. getPartitions() - to fetch partitions metadata
+2. getPartitions() - fetches partitions metadata

 The `getData()` method expects the following arguments:

-* `dataRequest` &ndash; the `DataRequest` instanse.
+* `dataRequest` &ndash; the `DataRequest` instanсe.
 This class prepares data for the requests to the BlobAPI.
-The `getData` method can fetch partition data by the following 3 types of parameters you can provide to it.
-It could be next parameters (sorted by priority): `dataHandle`, `partitionId` and `quadKey`.
-Below you can take a look on the example of creating `DataRequest` instanse.
+The `getData` method can fetch partition data by the following 3 types of parameters (sorted by priority): `dataHandle`, `partitionId` and `quadKey`.
+Below, see an example of how to create the `DataRequest` instanсe.
-* `abortSignal` &ndash; a signal object that allows you to communicate with the request (such as a `fetch`) and, if required, abort it  using the `AbortController` object.
+* `abortSignal` &ndash; a signal object that allows you to communicate with the request (such as the `fetch` request) and, if required, abort it  using the `AbortController` object.
 For more information, see [`AbortSignal` documentation](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).

 ```typescript
 import { DataRequest } from "@here/olp-sdk-dataservice-read";